 You are here

-Finally, I have a program in the application of polarized noble gas for the study of human lung disease, in particular, COPD.
+I have a program in the application of polarized noble gas (presently using 3He) for the study of human lung disease, in particular, COPD.
+We are presently conducting one of the largest clinical studies in the country at Columbia Presbyterian.
 This research is funded by the NIH.

 Recent publications (with large involvement from my group):